Do I have to audition?

 How do I register?

 Please visit our registration page to get started. (coming soon!)

 Is there an individual evaluation process for each student?

-All students in the program receive a written evaluation after the fall semester (halfway through the school year).
+All students in the program receive a mid-year written evaluation sent out in Mid-January (halfway through the program year).
 Ballet 3 and 4 students also receive a conference with their instructor.
-In addition students may schedule a conference at any time with the director of the program.
+In addition, students may schedule a conference at any time with the director of the program.

 Once students reach high school, we provide additional counseling for students who are interested in pursuing a career in dance or who wish to continue their training at the college level.
 This mentoring helps prepare students for the next phase of their dance lives.